Distributed Stochastic Gradient Descent: Nonconvexity, Nonsmoothness, and Convergence to Local Minima: Setup and Main Results

 Finally, in order to ensure that D-SGD will descend the objective function, we require the following technical assumption. \begin{assumption}[Chain rule] For any absolutely continuous function $\vx:[0,\infty)\to \R^{d}$, $f$ satisfies the chain rule

-for some $v\in \partial f(\vx(t))$, and almost all $t\geq 0$. \end{assumption} The above assumption is simply a technical regularity condition needed to avoid pathological cases.
+for some $v\in \partial f(\vx(t))$, and almost all $t\geq 0$. \end{assumption} This assumption is a technical regularity condition needed to avoid pathological cases---we expect it to be satisfied by most functions encountered in practice.
 Further intuition for why the assumption is needed can be found in \citep{daniilidis2020pathological} (see also Remark \ref{remark:chain-rule} below).
-The assumption is quite weak and guaranteed to hold for a wide range of functions.
-Broad function classes for which this assumption is guaranteed to hold, including nonsmooth neural network architectures, are discussed in \citep[Sec.
+In particular, the assumption is guaranteed to hold for a wide range of functions including common nonsmooth neural network architectures \citep[Sec.
 5]{davis2018stochastic}.

 Under these relaxed assumptions we obtain convergence to critical points of nonsmooth loss functions.
 The following result generalizes Theorem \ref{thrm:discrete-conv}. \begin{theorem}[Convergence to Critical Points] Suppose $\{(x_n(k))_{n=1}^N\}_{k\geq 1}$ satisfies \eqref{dynamics_DT-DI} with $f$ given by \eqref{eqn:f-def}.
 Suppose Assumptions \ref{a:grab-bag}--\ref{a:CP-meas-zero} and \ref{a:f_n-Lipschitz}--\ref{a:chain-rule} hold.
 Then for each agent $n$ we have that: (i) agents reach consensus in the sense that $\|x_n(k) - x_\ell(k)\|\to 0$ for each $\ell=1,\ldots,N$ and (ii) $x_n(k)$ converges to the set of critical points of $f$. \end{theorem}